- Translation Memory Software & How it Works

 - Wrapping Up

-With Transifex’s Translation Memory software, your translators and the whole localization team can skip over repeatedly translating the same phrases.
+Translation Memory software is a feature that you can find under most Translation Management Systems, including Transifex.
+With it, your translators can skip over repeatedly translating the same phrases.
 This effectively saves you both time and money while making localization easier.

 Wanna learn more about Translation Memory (TM) and how you can use it?
 Then feel free to keep on reading!